-We quietly celebrated our 15th year of operation with this residency at Tiny Montgomery in Gowanus, Brooklyn—a new 'listening room' from our friends at Threes Brewing.
-It mostly celebrated a new wave of artists recently signed to the label.
+We quietly celebrated our 15th year of operation with this residency in Gowanus, Brooklyn to celebrate a new wave of artists recently signed to the label.
+It took place at Tiny Montgomery, a new 'listening room' from our friends at Threes Brewing.
 Participants included:

 The run was intended less a music festival than a kind of "community meeting"—an opportunity for the label's current artists to get to know one another and develop their respective aesthetics.
 If mom'n'pop record stores are a thing of the past, perhaps mom'n'pop record labels are a thing of the future?
 This series of shows celebrated the fact that Brassland has approached the record business less as a global mega-corp and more like an artisanal cheese producer in the French countryside; an old school art gallery from the 1960s that knew all their clients by name; or a classic jazz label documenting not so much individual stars as an entire community of talented friends.